 This is nothing but the fake user registrations and comments that are of no value to the business or other readers.
 The spam increases bandwidth and causes overloading on the website servers.
-This also leads to theft of data from comments, feeds and live chats thereby ruining brand identity.
+This also leads to theft of data from comments, feeds, and live chats thereby ruining brand identity.

 – Audience Extension

-Audience extension services like as Outbrain, Taboola, etc. can make your website prone to bot activity that leads to invalid traffic.
+Audience extension services like Outbrain, Taboola, etc. can make your website prone to bot activity that leads to invalid traffic.

 As mentioned in the introduction, any publisher with quality and high-value content on the website is more likely to get attacked by bots and content scrapers.
 The bots also falsify site analytics and post malicious links that hamper user engagement.
-This leads to slowing down of website and hampers genuine user visits.
+This leads to the slowing down of the website and hampers genuine user visits.

 – Custom programs/botnets

 The bots are programmed to attack the payments systems and this results in credit card penalties and other charges on publishers.
 Sometimes it also leads to terminating the merchant account.
-Bots also attack gift coupons, vouchers or gift cards causing distrust among customers.
+Bots also attack gift coupons, vouchers, or gift cards causing distrust among customers.

 How to find and eliminate Invalid Traffic (IVT) on your website?

 There is a simple checklist to identify and eliminate INV on your website: